OpenMS/pyopenms-docs/docs/source/ms_data.rst

 **************************

 When an :term:`MS2` spectrum is generated, the precursor from the :term:`MS1` spectrum is gathered, fragmented and measured.
-In practice, the instrument gathers the ions in a user-defined window around the precursor :term:`m/z` - the so-called precursor isolation window.
+In practice, the instrument gathers the ions in a user-defined window around the precursor m/z - the so-called precursor isolation window.

 .. image:: img/precursor_isolation_window.png

-In some cases, the precursor isolation window contains contaminant :term:`peaks` from other analytes.
+In some cases, the precursor isolation window contains contaminant peaks from other analytes.
 Depending on the analysis requirements, this can lead to issues in quantification for example, for isobaric experiments.